Counseling Theories Practice Test

 1 / 20

-The therapist uses past-focused analysis to resolve issues
+The therapist uses dream analysis

 Next Question